stanislawbartkowski/ConnectPhoenix/README.md

 * VM options: -Dlog4j.configuration=file:sh/log4j.properties
 * Program arguments: sh/param.properties

 Add *sh/hadoop/conf* and *sh/hbase/conf* to Java ClassPath.
-That's very important, otherwise the program will not be able to access Phoenix server.
+That's very important, otherwise, the program will not be able to access Phoenix server.

 # Run the test as a standalone application
 ## Clone the repository